Peter Petrigno: Career

 In the 1980s Petrigno led a group in the North End of Boston focused on limiting gentrification.
 In 1984, Petrigno founded the North End Historic District Committee in an effort to regulate unrestricted development in the neighborhood.
 He organized and led the effort to institute a 55 foot height limitation and roof overlay district.
 The new zoning ordinances were adopted in 1985.
 He was later appointed to the North End/Waterfront Neighborhood Council by the Mayor of Boston, Raymond Flynn.
 In 1987 Petrigno moved to Milford, New Hampshire.

 Petrigno started his career as a social studies teacher in 1977 at Don Bosco Technical High School in Boston, where he taught until 1996.
 He taught at Mascenic Regional High School in New Ipswich, New Hampshire until 2000.
 Petrigno taught social studies at Merrimack High School where he was the head of the social studies department until he retired in 2017.
 Petrigno taught college courses as an adjunct professor in developmental studies at Nashua Community College until he retired in 2017.

 Petrigno was honored as "New Hampshire Teacher of the Year" in 2000 by the New Hampshire Department of Education.
 In 2003 Petrigno received the Nashua NH area’s No Bell Outstanding Educator’s Award.

 Political career

 Petrigno was elected to represent the town of Milford in the New Hampshire House of Representatives in 2018 and was re-elected in 2020 and 2022.
-He serves the clerk on the Children and Family Law Committee.
+He serves as clerk on the Children and Family Law Committee.

 During the 2020 Democratic Party presidential primaries, Petrigno endorsed Pete Buttigieg.